Greifswald-Spider-Genomics/Argiope-bruennichi-Data-Analysis/README.md

 ## Running AUGUSTUS

-Protein-coding genes were predicted for the soft-masked genome assembly using AUGUSTUS with the *Parasteatoda* parameter set.
+Protein-coding genes were predicted for the soft-masked genome assembly using AUGUSTUS with the *Parasteatoda* parameter set. <br>
 In order to speed up gene prediction, the genome and the hints file were split into smaller tasks to be executed in parallel.
 This was done according to Support Protocol 9 of <b id="f10">[10]</b> using the following commands:

 ```